logo

 Explanation

-According to dimensional analysis, the dimension of the thermal diffusivity $\alpha$ is $\mathsf{L}^2 \mathsf{T}^{-1}$, and its SI unit is $\mathrm{m}^2/\mathrm{s}$.
-In the heat equation, the left-hand side is differentiated once with respect to time, while the right-hand side is differentiated twice with respect to space.
+According to dimensional analysis, the dimension of the thermal diffusivity $\alpha$ is $\mathsf{L}^2 \mathsf{T}^{-1}$ and its SI unit is $\mathrm{m}^2/\mathrm{s}$.
+Indeed, in the heat equation the left-hand side is differentiated once in time while the right-hand side is differentiated twice in space.